by Jamie Schultz

 The original home was sided in light blue wood shingles, making them close to 90 years old.
 “These types of shingles can dry out and lose original shape over time,” Spillane says, “which caused some wood rot and minor interior water damage.”

-Spillane decided to reside the home with James Hardie® siding and trim and replace the original tar paper moisture barrier with new James Hardie moisture barrier.
+Spillane decided to reside the home with Hardie® siding and trim and replace the original tar paper moisture barrier with Hardie® Weather Barrier.
 He and his team started by removing the old shake siding, shingle by shingle, nail by nail, then installed the HardieWrap® weather barrier, which helps to prevent water damage, mildew and energy loss.

 He chose HardiePlank® lap siding and straight edge HardieShingle® siding in Deep Ocean with HardieTrim® boards in Arctic White.
 Spillane chose the Select Cedarmill© texture, an ideal choice for historic homes because it has a natural cedar look that mimics wood.

 “I wanted an authentic look with modern benefits,” Spillane says.
 The rich blue color added character and nodded to the original color, and the product’s ColorPlus Technology is engineered to help resist damaging UV rays, which means the color will last longer and look brighter than field applied paint.
 It’s also made of durable fiber cement, which resists damage from weather, fire and pests.

 Even though it was a gut renovation, Spillane wanted to keep the layout of the home original and add a larger master bedroom with a half bath.
 He built an addition above the home’s sun room.
 It was made to replicate the other side of the home—same windows, shingles and structural shape.